oktadev/okta-blog/_source/_posts/2024-04-11-okta-powershell-module-podcast.md

 Invoke-OktaListGroupUsers -GroupId $CreatedGroup.Id
 ```

-## Example: Script to automatically sync employee data from a file to Okta
+## Example: script to automatically sync employee data from a file to Okta

 For this scenario, we imagine that a custom tool which lacks OIDC or SCIM compatibility has emitted a CSV of users who we'll add to our Okta organization using a PowerShell script.